How to Export Windows Live Mail to Outlook & Office 365?

 Why Move Windows Live Mail to Outlook

-Windows Live Mail was Microsoft free desktop client for Windows 7 and 8, and Microsoft stopped supporting it years ago.
-With no security updates coming, most people move their old WLM mail into Outlook, which keeps a connected calendar, stronger protection, and a place inside the wider Microsoft 365 apps.
+Windows Live Mail was Microsoft’s free desktop client for Windows 7 and 8, and Microsoft stopped supporting it years ago.
+With no security updates coming, most people move their old WLM mail into Outlook, which keeps a connected calendar, stronger protection and a place inside the wider Microsoft 365 apps.
 The catch is that the move itself trips a lot of users up, mostly because of one detail older guides skip over.

 The Built in Exchange Export and Its Real Catch